BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 The kidney is the main excretory organ for most local anesthetics and their metabolites.
 Urinary excretion is affected by urinary perfusion and factors affecting urinary pH.
 Only 6% of bupivacaine is excreted unchanged in the urine.

-When administered in recommended doses and concentrations, Bupivacaine Hydrochloride does not ordinarily produce irritation or tissue damage and does not cause methemoglobinemia.
+When administered in recommended doses and concentrations, Bupivacaine Hydrochloride does not ordinarily produce irritation or tissue damage.

 Experience with nonobstetrical surgical procedures in pregnant patients is not sufficient to recommend use of 0.75% concentration of Bupivacaine Hydrochloride in these patients.